pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  # systemctl restart foreman-proxy
  ```

-Satellite will now use external DNS and DHCP services when provisioning and managing the RHEL lifecyle.
+Satellite will now use external DNS and DHCP services when provisioning and managing the RHEL lifecycle.

 ### Conclusion

 Satellite provides you all the components you need to easily and efficiently provision, patch and manage the lifecycle of your RHEL environment.
-While everything you need is provided with Satellite for managing your RHEL lifecycle, Satellite also easyily integrates with other services.
+While everything you need is provided with Satellite for managing your RHEL lifecycle, Satellite also easily integrates with other services.
 In this tutorial we provided you the steps to integrate your Satellite RHEL lifecycle management with existing DNS and DHCP services that you may have already deployed in your organization.

  ## Appendix

- **Note:** For this example tutorial, the DNS and DHCP services arerunning on a RHEL 8.5 server VM.
-For this example the subnet is 10.1.10.0/24 and domain is example.com which are dervied from the previous Satellite tutorial.
+ **Note:** For this example tutorial, the DNS and DHCP services are running on a RHEL 8.5 server VM.
+For this example the subnet is 10.1.10.0/24 and domain is example.com which are derived from the previous Satellite tutorial.

  ### Install named and dhcpd

- We will install named, the bind utilities, the dns caching sever and dhcpd.
+ We will install named, the bind utilities, the dns caching server and dhcpd.
  ```
  # sudo yum -y install bind* caching* dhcp*
  ...